odelmarcelle/sentopics/README.md

 #### Extracting results

 Most probables words are extracted through the `topWords()` function.
-Otherwise, a `melt()` method is defined and returns a data.table in the long format containig all estimated distributions.
+Otherwise, a `melt()` method is defined and returns a data.table in the long format containing all estimated distributions.

 ``` r
 head(topWords(model))